 Headless commerce is part of a much broader headless movement.
-A new stack is on the rise to compliment this new architectural approach.
-This is called JAMstack.
+A new stack has rapidly matured to compliment this new architectural approach.
+This is called the JAMstack.

-A headless commerce platform is often just one piece of a much larger puzzle for larger websites.
-Here is an abstracted and simplified architecture implementation highlighting some integration as to existing systems.
-This is essentially a best-of-breed approach to create a whole website solution.
+A headless commerce solution is often just one piece of a much larger puzzle for larger websites with more complex requirements.
+At Moltin what sets us a part is our focus on delivering a commerce service, not a platform.
+What do we mean by this?
+Well this means that we focused on creating a super flexible cart, checkout and order service to act as your core commerce engine that leans into the existing ecosystem.
+Above you can see an abstracted and simplified architecture implementation highlighting some integration as to existing systems.
+This is essentially a best-in-class approach to create a whole website solution.
 This also includes downstream providers and utility APIs for specific functionality, such as warehouse inventory, tax calculation, and fulfillment.
 These integrations are created by simple, streamlined, serverless functions.

 In summary - key takeaways

-Number one - headless commerce isn't actually headless.
+- Headless commerce isn't actually headless.
 One of the key benefits is this approach may have one or many heads.
 Heads are essentially websites and applications.

-Number two - headless commerce abstracts away the core commerce business logic.
-This abstraction happens by simple, powerful and easy-to-use APIs.
+- Headless commerce abstracts away the core commerce business logic.
+This abstraction happens by a simple, powerful and easy-to-use eCommerce API.

-Number three - headless commerce enables you the freedom and flexibility to rapidly create innovative new touchpoints and customer experiences.
+- Headless commerce enables you the freedom and flexibility to rapidly create innovative new touchpoints and customer experiences.

-Number four, - architecting modern commerce stacks is going through a rapid evolution and is solidifying around movements happening in the developer ecosystem, such as JAMstack and serverless functions.
+- Architecting modern commerce stacks is going through a rapid evolution and is solidifying around movements happening in the developer ecosystem, such as JAMstack and serverless functions.

-Number five - throughout history, humans have always been trying to make commerce transactions frictionless.
+- Throughout history, humans have always been trying to make commerce transactions frictionless.
 Headless commerce is the natural next step in this journey.
 This isn't just about the future of commerce.
 This is happening today, and those who make the move to headless commerce will reap the benefits.